Last Resort (2000 film): Production

-Margate, in Thanet Kent, doubled as the fictional seaside town of Stonehaven, and was the setting for the majority of the film.
+Margate, in the Thanet District of Kent, doubled as the fictional seaside town of Stonehaven, and was the setting for the majority of the film.

 Reception

 Critical response

 The film was met with widespread critical acclaim.
-On review aggregate site Rotten Tomatoes, the film has a "Certified Fresh" approval rating of 94% based on 70 critics' reviews.
+On review aggregate site Rotten Tomatoes, the film has an approval rating of 94% based on 72 critics' reviews.
 The site's consensus reads, "Critics are raving about Last Resort, saying it's a convincing, touching tale.
 Particularly impressive is the lack of script during the film's shoot."
-On Metacritic, the film has a score of 80 based on 21 reviews, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 80 based on 21 reviews.

 A.O.
 Scott of The New York Times wrote though the story "dwells on sorrowful circumstances and illuminates a grim corner of contemporary reality, [the film] is far from depressing.
 Mr. Pawlikowski, most of whose previous films have been documentaries, balances the harsh naturalism his story demands with an almost romantic sense of visual beauty."
-He added "the thoughtful stylishness of Mr. Pawlikowski's direction doesn't cheapen or aestheticize Tanya's plight but rather extends to her the dignity and compassion that only art can confer."
+He added "the thoughtful stylishness of Mr. Pawlikowski's direction doesn't cheapen or aestheticize Tanya's plight but rather extends to her the dignity and compassion that only art can confer".
 Scott also singled out Paddy Considine's performance, saying it "gives the film a comic spark and a glow of warmth.
 Alfie's casual cynicism and underlying decency slowly break down Tanya's defenses, and the audience's, too."

-Roger Ebert gave the film 3/4 stars and commented, "Dina Korzun's performance holds our interest because she bases every scene on the fact that her character is a stranger in a strange land with no money and a son to protect."
-He commended the ending, noting "how it concludes its emotional journey without pretending the underlying story is over."
+Roger Ebert gave the film three out of four, and commented, "Dina Korzun's performance holds our interest because she bases every scene on the fact that her character is a stranger in a strange land with no money and a son to protect."
+He commended the ending, noting "how it concludes its emotional journey without pretending the underlying story is over".

 Kenneth Turan of the Los Angeles Times described the film as "Spare yet unsparing, emotionally affecting without even a hint of excess, it’s an honest, haunting look at the connection between a pair of lonely people who wonder where they belong."

+Box office

+The film opened in the United States on 23 February 2001 in 14 theatres and grossed $37,283.
+It opened in the United Kingdom on 16 March 2001 in 7 theatres and grossed £19,478 ($27,758).
+Overall, it grossed $79,238 worldwide.